Music of the Maldives: Popular songs and dances

 Maadhaha.
 Singers like Naifaru Dohokko became famous through songs with bulbul music in the background.
 The first bulbuls were brought from Calcutta in the early 19th century.
 Influences from North Indian music and dances date back to that time.
-They did not begin broadcasting Hindi songs by radio until the 1960s and 1970s.
+They did not begin broadcasting Hindi songs on the radio until the 1960s and 1970s.

 There are also female singers producing traditional songs; among them, the most popular were Fareeda Hasan and Jēmuge Donkamanaa, whose songs continue to be cherished by Maldivians, although both women have died.